Stocks House: Reversion to private house

 In 2004, Stocks was sold to Peter Harris, a retired horse trainer, entrepreneur and multimillionaire, for an undisclosed sum.
 A planning application to Dacorum to restore the historic Stocks Hotel back to a private home was made.
 The extensive renovation work was undertaken by Holloway White Allom and completed in early 2008.
 The architect for the project was Hugh Petter, Director at ADAM Architecture.
 It is now a family home once again occupied by Harris's daughter Alison (former wife of deceased jockey Walter Swinburn) and her children.

 In popular culture

 Stocks House and the village of Aldbury have been a popular choice for location shooting for music, film and television productions.
 In 1967 the house was used for an episode of the popular television serial The Avengers entitled "Murdersville".

 Some shots in the music video for the 1982 song "Our House" by Madness were filmed at Stocks House.

+The music video for the 1984 song "Up Around the Bend" by the Finnish rock band Hanoi Rocks was filmed at Stocks House.

 In 1997 the house and swimming pool also featured on the cover of the Oasis album, Be Here Now.
 For the photo shoot, a white 1972 Rolls-Royce Silver Shadow was lowered into the swimming pool.